SteveMacenski/Planet-Labs--Coding-Exam/README.md

 7. Prints lines such that each line is made up of the same letters in different combinations

 8. Have fun :-) overall, it was a nice afternoon project, would recommend.

+MIT License and all, feel free to use for all of your word-manipulating needs.
+Throw me a line if you think of something cool to use this for, I would love to hear about it.